Bakermann/scoring/README.md

 # Scoring

-Scoring is a python project whose objective is to build a credit granting score for Renault group customers
+Scoring is a python project whose objective is to build a credit granting score for Renault group customers by comparing different machine learning models (logistic regression, random forrest, simple deep learning classification model).

 ## Data